Learn how to get rid of fairy rings in lawns without using toxic chemical drenches.

 Note: The name “fairy ring” comes from an old folk-tale.
 People once believed that the mushrooms appeared where fairies had danced the night before.

-Practices that promote healthy lawns help to reduce the occurrence of this turfgrass disease.
+Practices that promote a healthy lawn will help to reduce the occurrence of this turfgrass disease.

 - Remove excess thatch and aerate compacted soils.